Heavy Haul Rates Per Mile for Oversize and Equipment Loads

 Extra Charges Do Apply

-There may be some extra charges tacked onto your initial quote, don’t fret.
+Some extra charges may be tacked onto your initial quote, but don’t fret.

-Based on your recommendations and specifications, these charges may end up swaying your decision to pick one hauling company over another.
+Based on your recommendations and specifications, these charges may sway your decision to pick one hauling company over another.
 Some charges that you may find on your rate are:

 - Additional equipment needed (tarps, cables, etc.)